 How marvelous to sit by myself, to spend my so-vital daily quiet time this way.
-To meditate, pray and number my blessings and to relish not having anyone pull at me, whisking me away to distraction.
-To lazily scribble lists of things to do and then tuck those lists safely away for their appropriate time.
+To meditate, pray and number my blessings and to relish not having anyone pulling, whisking me away to distraction.
+To lazily scribble lists of things to do and then tuck those lists away for their appropriate time.

-How amazing to feel that you matter, even alone--and there's even freedom in it.
+How amazing to feel that you matter, even alone.

-If Tom is working or just prefers to stay home after working all week, I can still drive to the river or the movies alone-but-not-alone.
-I can grab my purse and a book and hop into the car smiling, feeling grateful that I didn't (like in the old days) nag Tom or throw a fit just because we wanted to do different things.
+If Tom is working or just prefers to stay home after working all week?
+I can still drive to the river or the movies alone-but-not-alone.
+I can grab my purse, a book, and hop into the car feeling grateful that I didn't (like in the old days) nag Tom or throw a fit just because we wanted to do different things.

 There is a Friend who sticks closer than a brother and what a glorious day it was when He became more real to me than any friend or husband, even.
 Especially more real than anyone sitting cluelessly nearby, believing I stepped between the doors by myself.